Getting started in commercial fishing

 If you want to become a commercial fisher, you must first obtain a commercial fishing boat licence.

-Fisheries Queensland does not issue commercial fishing boat licences, so you will need to lease or buy a licence from an existing operator.
-These licences are advertised in newspapers or industry magazines, or are available through a shipping broker.
+Fisheries Queensland does not issue new commercial fishing boat licences, so you will need to lease or buy a licence from an existing owner.
+These licences are generally advertised in newspapers or industry magazines, or are available through a fishing broker.

 Your licence will let you operate in one or more fisheries.
-The fisheries in which you are authorised to operate are identified on your licence by fishery symbols.
+The fisheries in which you are authorised to operate are identified by fishery symbols recorded against your licence in the fisheries register of authorities.
 Fishery symbols can be moved between licences.

 Before you become a commercial fisher, you need to consider the following: